flatlandchurch/flatland-site-hugo/content/_index.md

         label: Info
 ---

-If you want a safe and inspiring place to discover the good news of Jesus, <b>there's something here for you</b>.
-Flatland offers a level, straightforward pathway to move to the center of God's kingdom.
+<b>There's something here for you</b>.<br>Discover our pathway for following Jesus more closely and moving to the center of God's kingdom with the help of the Holy Spirit.